Posts

 Image

 Newly discovered characteristics of some semi-automatic machine-made bottles.
 For decades, I have read that there is "no way to tell whether a bottle was produced on a semiautomatic or fully automatic machine, aside from the Owens scar" (SHA bottle research website Owens Company Part 1 p.174 summarizing Jones and Sullivan 1989 ).
 With the utmost respect to my predecessors, this is not entirely true.
 But let me be clear, the characteristics presented here don't cover them all, I'm sure.
-There were lots.
+There were lots of different machines.
 As mentioned in a previous post , I am working on a collection of bottles from Vancouver, BC, that are tightly dated from ca. 1905 to ca.1913-16.
 Within this collection I have examples of mould blown, semi-automatic, and fully automatic machine-made bottles.
 And sometimes you CAN tell the difference.
 The Ashley machine is pretty straight-forward and it seems most other British semi-automatics followed their basic structure.
-The first semi-automatic machine that commer
+The first semi-automat

 Bottle Colour and What it Might Tell Us